 Optimal squat technique is one of the most debated topics among strength and conditioning coaches; however, there are a few things that most coaches agree on:

 - The heels should stay firmly planted to the ground throughout the lift.
+(One way to reinforce this, particularly for lifters with limited mobility in the ankles, is a squat wedge.)

 - The knees should be shoved outward to prevent valgus collapse (aka the knees buckling inward).